imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/qa.md

 ### Exact Match

 - As the name suggests, for each question we compare the golden answer with the predicted answer.
-If the two answers are exactly similar (`y_pred == y_true`) then `exact_match_example = 1` else `exact_match_example = 0`.
+If the two answers are exactly similar (`y_pred == y_true`) then `exact_match = 1` else `exact_match = 0`.

 ### F1 score

-- It's a possibility that the predicted answer includes the important parts of the golden answer, but due to the nature of exact match, the score is still 0.
+- There is a possibility that the predicted answer includes the important parts of the golden answer, but due to the nature of exact match, the score is still 0.
 Let's understand it with an example, here ideally the score should be high *(if not 1)*, but exact match will give 0.
   - Question: When can we meet?
   - Golden answer: We can meet around 5 PM.
   - Predicted answer: 5 PM.